Ellie Carpenter: Portland Thorns

-Carpenter became the youngest player in NWSL history when she made her debut for the Portland Thorns FC on 9 May 2018.
+Carpenter became the youngest player in NWSL history when she made her debut for the Portland Thorns on 9 May 2018.
 Ten days later, she became the youngest scorer in league history after netting the game-winning goal against the Washington Spirit 22 days after her 18th birthday.
 Carpenter was a starting defender in 16 of the 19 games she played during the 2018 season and scored one goal.
 Portland finished in second place during the regular season and advanced to the NWSL Playoffs.
 After defeating Reign FC 2–1 during the semi-finals, Portland was defeated 3–0 by the North Carolina Courage in the Final.

 Carpenter was a starting defender in 16 of the 19 games she played in during the 2019 NWSL season.
 Portland finished in third place during the regular season and advanced to the Playoffs where they were defeated by Chicago Red Stars 1–0 in the semi-finals.

-Melbourne City FC (loan)
+Loan to Melbourne City

 In October 2019, Carpenter joined Melbourne City on a one-season loan.
 She was a starting defender in all 14 matches and scored two goals.
 On 20 February 2020, Carpenter scored a brace against her former team, Western Sydney Wanderers, lifting Melbourne to a 4–0 win and the league premiership.
 After advancing to the Final Stages, Carpenter helped Melbourne City win the Grand Final shutting out Sydney FC 1–0.
 Carpenter was named Young Footballer of the Year award for the third consecutive time in July 2020.